neutrons/PyVDrive/README.rst

 ** TODO List **

+1. Test mask detectors with get detectors in same rows or in same columns

-1. Refactor the Mantid reduction hierarchy for PyVDrive-Vulcan-Reduction 2.0
+2. Refactor the Mantid reduction hierarchy for PyVDrive-Vulcan-Reduction 2.0
   a) goal 1: replace SNSPowderReduciton
   b) goal 2: unify the reduction workflow for single run reduction and chopped run reduction
   c) target code structure